 If you’re using Rune of Power then drop at just before the start of the fight.
 Also quaff your Draenic Intellect Potion just before the tank pulls.
 That way you will be able to use a second one during the fight.

 Your primary attack spell is Fireball, though Scorch can be used if you need to be moving.

 Heating Up (HU) is triggered by critical strikes with any of the following spells: Fireball, Pyroblast, Frostfire Bolt, Scorch and the guaranteed critical Inferno Blast.
 Use IB right after you get an HU proc.

 Whenever you have a Heating Up proc cast Inferno Blast if possible for the guaranteed critical effect and therefore the automatic trigger of Pyroblast!.
 Cast Pyroblast whenever Pyroblast! triggers.
-If you can cast it on a frozen target (such as from your Frost Nova) then it’ll probably crit.

 The ideal time to use Combustion is after a critical hit with either Pyroblast or Fireball for maximum effect as the damage of Combustion is increased by the damage of the DoT effect caused by Pyroblast and Ignite.

 - Combining trinkets and other forms of damage increase prior to triggering a Combustion will optimize your damage output.

 - Use Inferno Blast right after Combustion to spread that Combustion DOT to up to three adjacent targets.

 Ideally you’ll have both Ignite and the Pyroblast DoT effects active on a target before using Combustion.

 - Bomb, and refresh just before it expires.